-NSW BioNet is the repository for biodiversity data products managed by the Department of Planning, Industry and Environment.
+NSW BioNet is the repository for biodiversity data products managed by the Department of Planning and Environment (the Department).

-BioNet aims to improve biodiversity outcomes by enabling the community and government to proactively manage and enhance biodiversity in NSW through comprehensive, credible and robust data and information.
+BioNet aims to improve biodiversity outcomes by enabling the community and government to proactively manage and enhance biodiversity in New South Wales through comprehensive, credible and robust data and information.

 BioNet is made up of a number of data collections.
 These collections are mostly contained within two core applications:

 Biodiversity information can also be accessed using: